mv1/djplugbot2/README.md

 - Alerts users that Fan begging is not allowed.
 - Gives advice about wooting
 - Gives advice about mehing
+- Searches the dictionary to help idiots in lobby

 More futures will be made.